 5. You Could Make Money

 If you write good content consistently, you can actually make money with your blog.
 Some large blogs earn millions a year.
 Now, this blog definitely does not have an income like that, but I have been able to make some side income from blogging and still have time for my family.
-I still make more from designing patterns for magazines, but it looks like that is going to change soon!
+I make a full-time living from my blog!

-Besides income from the blog itself, you might be asked to teach, speak at a conference, or something similar because of the exposure you get with your blog.
+Besides income from the blog itself, you might be asked to teach, speak at a conference, get free yarn or something similar because of the exposure you get with your blog.
 A good friend of mine recently was asked to teach on a crochet cruise to Ireland.
 How sweet is that??

 So why not start?